sheshantsinha/winter_development_challenge/App development/README.md

 # App Development - points = 100

-Problem:- You have to develop an app app which will broadcast Video from one android phone to another without the use of internet.
+Problem:- You have to develop an app which will broadcast Video from one android phone to another without the use of internet.

 # Marking Scheme:-